University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 ];
 ```

-> **Note:** Priority pages are passed to Claude in the system prompt.
-Claude may or may not honour them depending on the query; they are a nudge, not a hard override.
+> **Note:** Priority pages are passed to Claude in the system prompt as a nudge, not a hard override.
+Claude may not always honour them depending on the query.

 **`EXTERNAL_LINKS`** — a list of external tools (e.g. APEX, Moodle, ObserveWell) that are surfaced directly above the AI results when a user's query matches their keywords.
-These bypass Claude entirely — the match is done locally in the browser using simple string matching.
+These bypass Claude entirely — matching is done locally in the browser using simple string matching.

 ```js
 const EXTERNAL_LINKS = [